ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 # Acknowledgements

-The authors of this document would like to acknowledge the helpful feedback and discussions from Benjamin Schwartz, Joseph Salowey, Sofía Celi, and Tara Whalen.
+The authors of this document would like to acknowledge the helpful feedback and discussions from Benjamin Schwartz, Joseph Salowey, and Tara Whalen.

 # Test Vectors